Why a Learning Plan Is About More Than Grades - It’s About Well-Being Too

 In this blog, we discuss what you can do to weave well-being into the support you provide your child with, and how this can underpin their academic success and general life skills.

-What is the link between learning and well-being?
+The link between learning and well-being

 Academic success is as much about how a student feels as it is about what they know.
 When learning feels overwhelming or progress seems out of reach, it can quickly chip away at a student’s confidence and motivation.
 Over time, this can create a cycle where poor academic performance fuels stress and anxiety, which in turn makes learning even harder.